DaffaAqilah/Login-stealer/README.md

-# 🔐 Login Stealer — Flask CRUD Project
+# Login Stealer — Flask CRUD Project

 Aplikasi web CRUD berbasis Flask + Python dengan konsep OOP.
 Dibuat sebagai proyek pembelajaran yang mencakup frontend, backend, dan database dalam satu codebase yang bersih.

+❗❗ **DO NOT USE THIS FOR CRIMINAL ACTIVITY, AUTHOR IS NOT RESPONSIBLE FOR YOUR MISBEHAVIOR**❗❗

 ---